ibbygill/2420-Assignment-1/README.md

 > -------------------------------------------------------
 > Here we are going to use doctl a `command-line tool` to create the a Arch Linux droplet

 To start this tutorial lets, install doctl using `winget`, winget is a command that is apart of Windows Package Manager.
-With this you can install packages straight from the command line.
+With this you can install packages straight from the command line (Microsoft, n.d.).

 1. Install doctl using the following command `winget install DigitalOcean.Doctl` ![](Assets/Screenshot%202024-09-27%20221053.png)
 3. Next we will need to generate a DigitalOcean API Key.